Key Insights:

 So, where could PwC improve?
 One key issue is work/life balance.
 You should take responsibility to manage and proactively plan your approach to work/life balance in any industry, but in PwC consulting culture, it seems to be more of a constant tension and challenge especially during peak seasons (which differ depending on your assignment and field) - expect some nasty 7-day week stints.

 At PwC, you should expect to be on the client site more than you would with Deloitte S&O or Bain, for example.
-5 days a week on the road is not an anomaly, although 4 is the norm.
+Five days a week on the road is not an anomaly, although four is the norm.

 Core Values